-Protein Design Labs, Inc. is a biotechnology company engaged in the development of humanized antibodies to prevent or treat various disease conditions.
+Protein Design Labs, Inc. (PDL) is a biotechnology company engaged in the development of humanized antibodies to prevent or treat various disease conditions.
 PDL currently has antibodies under development for autoimmune and inflammatory conditions, asthma and cancer.
-PDL holds fundamental patents in the United States, Europe and Japan for its antibody humanization technology.
+PDL holds fundamental patents for its antibody humanization technology.